- 1 cup plus 2 tablespoons all-purpose flour

-- To prepare brownies: Preheat oven to 350°.
-In a large bowl, whisk eggs, oil and vanilla.
+- To prepare brownies: In a large bowl, whisk the eggs, oil and vanilla.
 Add brownie mix; stir until blended.

 - Spread into a greased 9-in. square baking pan.
-Bake 25-30 minutes or until a toothpick inserted in the center comes out clean (do not overbake).
+Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean (do not overbake).
 Cool on a wire rack.
 Yield: 16 servings.

 Reviews forSand Art Brownie Mix